 More information on duties and the selection, safe use and care of portable ladders is set out in AS/NZS 1892 (set)5: Portable ladders.
-Refer to the Managing the risks of falls at workplaces code of practice (PDF, 3.9 MB) for specific applications.
+Refer to the Managing the risk of falls at workplaces code of practice 2021 (PDF, 3.9 MB) for specific applications.
 For example, if a platform ladder is selected to be used in the construction of formwork, a worker’s feet should be no more than two metres above the base of the ladder.

 View Managing the risk of falls while working on roofs in housing construction (PDF, 3.14 MB) and Safe Work Australia publishes a number of resources on safe ladder use.